personio/datadog-synthetic-test-support/README.md

 Synthetic Test Support library builds up on top of the Datadog's API [Java client library](https://github.com/DataDog/datadog-api-client-java/) and provides Kotlin implementation of functions to create and edit synthetic browser tests.

-There are 2 ways to provide the API credentials in order to communicate with Datadog API:
+There are 2 ways to provide the API credentials to communicate with Datadog API:

 * fetching from the environment variables: DD_API_KEY and DD_APP_KEY
 * fetching from [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/)